 In 1800, maligned by federalists who believed him partial to France, and concerned about the likelihood of Alexander Hamilton becoming General of the army, Gerry joined the moderate wing of the Republican party.
 He ran for Governor of Massachusetts, a strong Federalist stronghold, in the early 1800s but was unsuccessful.

-In 1810 Gerry ran again as the Republican candidate and was elected governor of Massachusetts.
+In 1810 Gerry ran again as the Democratic-Republican candidate and was elected governor of Massachusetts.
 He was re-elected in 1811, but was defeated in 1812.
 He had become unpopular after supporting a redistricting bill that gained him lasting fame.
 By rearranging voting districts around Amesbury and Haverhill to favor the Republicans, the resulting district resembled a salamander, thus earning the famous sobriquet of a “gerrymander.”
 He also prosecuted Federalist editors for libel and appointed family members to state office—both adding to his unpopularity.

 Two weeks after Gerry was defeated in his re-election bid in Massachusetts, he was invited to run as Vice President with President Madison in 1812, and thus became Vice President of the United States.
 The Madison administration became increasingly unpopular during the War of 1812 and the controversy split the Republican majority in Congress.
 Gerry found it increasingly difficult to remain impartial in such a highly charged environment, but continued to be an energetic defender of the administration and the war.